 - Loss of key personnel: Pathfinder is a boutique fund manager.
 There is a risk that the loss of key Pathfinder personnel could adversely affect its performance (and therefore the Funds' performance). - Operating risk: There is a risk of technological or other operational failure impacting on the Funds.
 There is also the risk that our internal processes or systems are not adequate or that they fail.
 This may impact the operation of the Funds. - Outsourcing risk: Apex Group (NZ) has been appointed as administration manager for the Funds, which includes providing registry and fund accounting services.
 We have made this appointment to access the specialist skills of Apex Group (NZ).
 However, this does mean we are reliant on Apex Group (NZ) continuing to perform its functions (it could impact the Funds if it fails to do so). - Investment manager risk: We make decisions that impact on how each Fund is allocated between the relevant investment sectors.
 We also make decisions that impact on allocations between individual investments.
 The effectiveness of our investment process and decisions made will affect each Fund's returns. - Hedging market risk: Strategies may be used to hedge market risk (such as the use of cash holdings or derivatives).
 The risks include that the protection may not be in place when markets fall and by holding higher levels of cash a Fund may not fully participate if the market rises. - Regulatory risk: This relates to changes in legislation or regulation (or interpretation or application of these) in New Zealand or a country where the Funds invest.
 Any such change could have an adverse effect on the Funds, your investment and/or your after-tax returns. - Variation of returns: Investing on a socially responsible basis may mean returns or volatility are different to market returns and volatility.
 For example, our Funds do not invest in coal or oil companies. - Suspension or deferral of redemptions: In normal circumstances an investment in a Fund can be redeemed.
 However, it is possible that redemptions may be deferred or suspended.
 This could happen, for example, if a Fund was unable to sell the underlying assets it holds or, if as a result of unusual events, markets were not open for trading.
-Should this occur, it would mean you may not be able to redeem your units when you want to. - Single asset class risk: Each of the Global Responsibility Fund, Global Water Fund, Global Property Fund, Green Bond Fund and Ethical Trans-Tasman Fund is predominantly invested in one asset class (shares or, in the case of the Green Bond Fund, green bonds) meaning none of those Funds are diversified across asset classes.
-If market prices for that asset class fall, it will generate losses for the relevant Fund. - Specific investment risk: This is the risk that one or more investments owned by a Fund may face unforeseen events which may not affect financial markets generally, which reduces the value of the specific investment.
+Should this occur, it would mean you may not be able to redeem your units when you want to. - Ethical investment risk: As an ethical investor our investible universe will be reduced by applying our exclusions.
+This means there will be profitable investments that we turn down because they do not comply with our ethical considerations.
+The flipside is that we believe investments complying with this policy may well be of higher quality.
+Higher quality companies are likely to be better long-term investments, with the added benefit of avoiding causing harm.

-6. Conflicts of interest
+5. Conflicts of interest